How to Enrol

 After checking in with an advisor, you can then submit your course overload request through the Study Load Modification Request form.

-The deadline to change your major was August 3rd, 2019.
+In order to change your major, we strongly recommend that you speak with a Student Success Advisor about your strengths, previously completed classes, and goals for SFU and your future.
+We also recommend requesting your program change before the end of the semester.
 If you request a program change during enrolment, we cannot guarantee that it will be completed in time for you to enroll.
 We will do our best to complete your request by the end of the enrolment period.

 SFU is planning on sending everyone’s offers very quickly.
 If you think there is a problem with your application (cancelled, etc), please contact SFU admissions using the future students page.

 Please fill out the fee refund form.
 You can find this on the Student Portal under “Documents” – “Forms” – “FIC Fee Refund Form.”
 Once you fill this out, please send it to firstname.lastname@example.org They will transfer the money to SFU for you at that time.